 A trail begins directly across the highway from the parking area, reaching the crag at Mark's Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cave:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Cave: